Derrynmitri/beach-inspector-hotel-test/README.md

 # beach-inspector-test

-> A Vue.js project used to display hotels in a sortable list
+> A Vue.js project used to display hotels in a sortable list as well as their position on a map

 ## Build Setup